Removal from the The Mortgage Works and other lender panels: Why they do it and how to get reinstated

 • The Mortgage Works may terminate membership of its conveyancing panel where a firm fails to provide any relevant information or provide incorrect information in its application form or in relation to any future requests for information.

-• Failure to act in accordance with the The Mortgage Works panel requirements, the written instructions that The Mortgage Works give you and the UK Finance Lenders’ Handbook or any alternative set of standard instructions to which The Mortgage Works may subsequently subscribe.
+• Non-compliance with the The Mortgage Works panel terms, the written instructions that The Mortgage Works give you and the UK Finance Lenders’ Handbook or any alternative set of standard instructions to which The Mortgage Works may subsequently subscribe.

-• What are the consequences if our The Mortgage Works panel reinstatement application is declined and the client of the firm has a mortgage application with the The Mortgage Works?
+• What are the next steps open to me if our The Mortgage Works panel reinstatement application is declined and our client has a mortgage offer with the The Mortgage Works?

-• What is the application protocol to revert back onto the The Mortgage Works conveyancing panel?
+• Please can you set out the application procedures to revert back onto the The Mortgage Works conveyancing panel?

 Top Tip: The best way to avoid the hassle of seeking The Mortgage Works panel reinstatement is to ensure that your firm is not removed off of the The Mortgage Works conveyancing panel in the first place.